knutwalker/scala-orbit/README.md

 With this setup you have:

-1. a forked VM for every start, so you savely kill it without getting thrown out of the sbt shell
+1. a forked VM for every start, so you safely kill it without getting thrown out of the sbt shell
-2. automatic test exectution on every file change. code -> save -> see tests fail (or pass)
+2. automatic test execution on every file change. code -> save -> see tests fail (or pass)

 ## Differences from Uncle Bob